-a.
-Identification of novel techniques to generate stable iPSC Ring14 chromosome lines.
+- a.
+Identifying novel techniques to generate stable iPSC Ring14 chromosome lines.
 Current approaches to generating Ring14 iPSC lines result in unstable ring chromosomes that do not allow for the effective study of Ring14 syndrome.
-A key goal for Ring14 syndrome research is to identify novel methods that allow for the persistence of ring chromosomes for in vitro studies.

-- b.
-Innovative approaches to develop Ring14 neuronal or brain organoid models that can be used to study neuronal activity and brain development in Ring14 syndrome and to screen for drugs that may control pathological phenotypes. - c.
-Identification of causal genes for epilepsy associated with Ring14 syndrome, including the development of novel techniques that may assist in such identification.
+A key goal for Ring14 syndrome research is to identify novel methods that allow for the persistence of ring chromosomes for in vitro studies. - b.
+Identifying causal genes and pathways resulting in epilepsy associated with Ring14 syndrome, including the development of novel techniques or models that may assist in such identification. - c.
+Studies utilizing and expanding on existing databases for Ring14, including the clinical database managed by Ring14 International, the RARE-X patient reported database for Ring14, and the clinician assessments captured in our neurogenetic multidisciplinary clinic.
+Some examples include using available data to define clinical phenotypes, assess treatment outcomes, develop treatment guidelines, etc.